 Are you passionate about creative writing, longing to craft the next great American novel?

-If you’re ready to make your goal a reality, you need to understand how to grab an audience and keep them hanging on your every word in titillating anticipation of what comes next.
+To transform that goal into reality, you must learn how to grab an audience and keep them hanging on your every word in titillating anticipation of what comes next.

 What is Rising Action in a Story?

-In a great story, the rising action builds suspense, as audiences can’t wait to see what happens next.
+In a great story, the rising action builds suspense, keeping audiences on the edge of their seats, teetering with excitement about what might happen next.

-The rising action is one of the five plot elements.
-It’s important to understand each plot element as they flow together to create your story.
+The rising action sequence is only one of five crucial plot elements.
+Writers must understand each one as they flow together to form a cohesive narrative.

 - Exposition: A story’s opening that sets the stage for all that comes next